-Early papers on stockpiling are Salop and Stiglitz (1982) and Bucovetsky (1983), and more recent contributions include Hendel and Nevo (2004), Bell, Iver and Padmanabhan (2002), and Lai, Debo and Sycara (2010).
+Early papers on stockpiling are Salop and Stiglitz (1982) and Bucovetsky (1983), and more recent contributions include Hendel and Nevo (2004), Bell et al. (2002), and Lai et al. (2010).
 Other recent papers also consider forward-looking customers.
 Su (2007) considers customers who can buy at the current price or delay their purchase at a cost to purchase later.
-Su and Zhang (2008) and Aviv and Pazgal (2008) also consider forward-looking customers who can delay their purchase to enjoy future discounts, but are concerned about product availability at discount time.
+Su and Zhang (2008).
+Aviv and Pazgal (2008), and Mersereau and Zhang (2012) also consider forward-looking customers who can delay their purchase to enjoy future discounts, but are concerned about product availability.
 Liu and van Ryzin (2008), Zhang and Cooper (2009), and Cachon and Swinney (2009) consider firms that intentionally understock products to create rationing risk which induces customers to buy earlier than they would otherwise intend.
 Su and Zhang (2009) consider strategic sellers who use commitments to a particular quantity and compensations to customers during stockouts.
 Bansal and Maglaras (2009) show how sellers can manipulate the timing of purchase of their customers by dynamic pricing.
-Mesak, Zhang, and Pullis (2010) discuss demand manipulation by advance selling.
-Papanastasiou, Bakshi, and Savva (2012) show that strategic stock-outs can be used to influence social learning, leading to higher overall product adoption and increased firm profits.
-A different line of strategies where consumers' demand can be manipulated by an appropriate inventory holding strategy is described by Balakrishnan, Pangburn and Stavrulaki (2004), where consumers positively react when they observe high levels of inventory.
+Mesak et al. (2010) discuss demand manipulation by advance selling.
+Papanastasiou et al. (2012) show that strategic stock-outs can be used to influence social learning, leading to higher overall product adoption and increased firm profits.
+A different line of strategies where consumers' demand can be manipulated by an appropriate inventory holding strategy is described by Balakrishnan et al. (2004), where consumers positively react when they observe high levels of inventory.